A Malibu Moon

 The partnership of Gainesway, Greg Goodman's Mt.
-Brilliant Farm and Robert LaPenta bought the colt out of stakes winner Tap Your Heels, by Unbridled.
+Brilliant Farm and Robert LaPenta bought the colt out of stakes winner Tap Your Heels

 Gainesway president Antony Beck handled the bidding and signed the ticket on the regally bred, sale-topping colt, the first seven-figure horse to sell at the April sale since 2009.
 Beck indicated that Chad Brown will train the colt.